-- a) The Langstaff Gateway Land Use and Built Form Master Plan Transportation Study (2009) identified specific improvements related to traffic, transportation and transit internally and externally during proposed phases of development as established in Section 11.5.
-The transportation component of a phasing study, established in Section 11.3, shall identify required construction/delivery of roads, road widening, transit services or other transportation infrastructure, in sufficient detail to support the advancement of development beyond a certain phase or sub-phase. - b) The Town may require the preparation and approval of area/site specific Transportation Impact Studies in support of applications for draft plans of subdivision or condominium approval or site plan approval.
-Each study shall reflect the approved Langstaff Gateway Land Use and Built Form Master Plan Transportation Study (2009) and Schedule 'FF' - Transportation Plan and Schedule 'GG' - Transit Plan, and shall be completed to the satisfaction of the Town in accordance with the approved Town Guidelines for Transportation Impact Studies.
+The Langstaff Gateway Land Use and Built Form Master Plan Transportation Study (2009) identified specific improvements related to traffic, transportation and transit internally and externally during proposed phases of development as established in Section 11.5.
+The transportation component of a phasing study, established in Section 11.3, shall identify required construction/delivery of roads, road widening, transit services or other transportation infrastructure, in sufficient detail to support the advancement of development beyond a certain phase or sub-phase.

+b) The Ministry of Transportation, 407ETR and/or the Town may require the preparation and approval of area/site specific Transportation Impact Studies in support of applications for draft plans of subdivision or condominium approval or site plan approval.
+Each study shall reflect the approved Langstaff Gateway Land Use and Built Form Master Plan Transportation Study (2009) and Schedule 'FF' - Transportation Plan and Schedule 'GG' - Transit Plan, and shall be completed to the satisfaction of the Ministry of Transportation, 407ETR and/or the Town in accordance with the approved Ministry of Transportation and Town standards and quidelines for Transportation Impact Studies.